pointbazaar/espl1000/README.md

 - [x] **no void**.
 Every subroutine returns a value
 - [x] **strict evaluation** .
 Dragon has no laziness, for simplicity and performance reasons.
 - [x] no user defined prefix , infix or suffix operators.
 This simplifies the parser.
-- [x] this is not and will never be a self hosting compiler. this is for stability reasons. also, other languages are great too. i think it's a bit narcissitic to have a self-hosting compiler.
+- [x] this is **not a self hosting compiler**. this is for stability reasons. also, other languages are great too. i think it's a bit narcissitic to have a self-hosting compiler.
 - [x] no aliasing of anything in general. this improves readability.
+- [x] no need to declare a namespace. the filename is the name of the namespace. subroutine and struct declarations are at the first level of indentation.

 ## Safety Goals